 A deep root system is a must to get the most out of your lawn.
 In general, your grass roots should be about 2 to 6 inches deep.
 A deep-rooted lawn allows more access to nutrients and its able to find deeper water.
 Deep roots also make your lawn more drought resistant.

-If you’re not sure whether your lawn needs aeration you can cut a section of grass out to determine.
+If you’re not sure whether your lawn needs aeration you can cut a section of grass out to determine its needs.
 Cut the patch about 5-6 inches deep.
 If the grass roots do not exceed growth of two inches then your lawn should be aerated.

 In the few days leading up to lawn aeration you should heavily water your lawn – about 1 inch of water should be applied.
 Although many lawns that need aerated have difficulty accepting water, get it as wet as you can.
 This allows you to really open up the most densely packed part of your lawn in the later steps of aeration.